Human sacrifice in the ancient Iberian Peninsula: Practices

 Strabo talks about an entire context of religious practice, executed by a diviner he calls "hieroscope" (Greek ἱερόσκοποσ, "observer of the sacred") and focused around human sacrifice by evisceration, utilized to extract prophecies from the body of a prisoner of war.
 Those rituals are attributed not only to Lusitanians, but also to other northern peninsular peoples described as "mountaineers".
 Among them, Vettones are also given similar rites by Plutarch.

 Human sacrifice is her associated to conventional animal sacrifice, both of them directed to the god Ares, especially venerated by Hispanics.
 The name is likely an interpretative assimilation (interpretatio graeca) of a native warrior deity, identified by historians as receiving several theonyms: Neto, Cosus, Borus, Tarbucellus, Cariocecus, Sagatus y Tilennus, among others.

-A conjunction of both kinds of sacrifice, immolating a man and a horse, was used to seal pacts, o as a preparation before marching to war, as told by Servius Sulpicius Galba to the Roman Senate.
+A combination of both kinds of sacrifice, the immolation of a man and a horse, was used to seal pacts, or as a preparation before marching to war, as told by Servius Sulpicius Galba to the Roman Senate.
 In the funeral of Viriathus, multiple sacrifices are described to take place, being for some historians likely human immolations.
 Also, among the seers and magicians expelled by Scipio Aemilianus from his camp in the siege of Numantia there were likely native diviners.